AlfieKunz/Risk-Calculator/README.md

 ## Features and Highlights

-✅ Application of standard RISK game logic, for handing dice rolls and win conditions, as well as excluding the 1 attacking troop to hold their country.
+✅ Application of standard RISK game logic, for handling dice rolls and win conditions, as well as excluding the 1 attacking troop to hold their country.
 ✅ Simulates every attacker vs defender troop combination in a single run to construct a full odds matrix, whose entries become more accurate over time (convergent behaviour).
-✅ Outputs live results in a colourful, well-aligned gradient heat-map (where each colour represents the nature of the scenario results) to the console - self-refining, nature.
+✅ Outputs live results in a colourful, well-aligned gradient heat-map (where each colour represents the nature of the scenario results) to the console - self-refining.
 ✅ Live computation of simulation statistics, including batches completed, total battles simulated, and total dice rolled.
-✅ Uses a single static Random instance, pre-allocated dice arrays, and a hand-unrolled sort avoid per-iteration overhead across billions of rolls whilst ensuring unbiased Monte Carlo results.
+✅ Uses a single static Random instance, pre-allocated dice arrays, and a hand-unrolled sort to avoid per-iteration overhead across billions of rolls whilst ensuring unbiased Monte Carlo results.

 ---